SAFE BOATING NEVER HURTS…

 - Manchaug Pond is regularly patrolled during the boating season by the Sutton Boat Patrol and the Massachusetts Environmental Police.
-If you are approached by the police boat, please stop and allow the officers to speak with you – they are known to “conduct inspections, investigations, render aid to disabled boats and inform boaters of basic boating practices.”
+Additionally, the state public access ramp is patrolled by the town, state and environmental police with safety inspections performed before boaters get on the water.
+If you are approached by the police/police boat, please stop and allow the officers to speak with you – they are known to “conduct inspections, investigations, render aid to disabled boats and inform boaters of basic boating practices.”
 Their goal is to educate and ensure the safety of all residents and visitors enjoying the waterway.

 For emergencies, to report an accident, or for more information:

 Call: 911 or

 Massachusetts Environmental Police: 1-800-632-8075 (24/7 Radio Communications Center)

 Sutton Police Department: 1-508-865-4449 (On-lake Boat Patrol)

 Massachusetts Environmental Police: 1-508-564-4691 (Boat & R.V.
 Safety Bureau)